felixdorn/nest/README.md

 ```

 If your event does not have fixed boundaries set using `between ... and ...` or `until ...`, it repeats indefinitely.
-Therefore, you need to set manual boundaries at compile time hence the second `CarbonPeriod` parameter.
+Therefore, you need to set manual boundaries at compile-time hence the second `CarbonPeriod` parameter.
 You can omit it
-if you know that your event as fixed boundaries.
+if you know that your event has fixed boundaries.